Back Against the Wall

-Back Against the Wall is an album released in 2005 by Billy Sherwood in collaboration with a number of (mostly) progressive rock artists as a tribute to Pink Floyd's album The Wall.
+Back Against the Wall is a tribute album released in 2005 by Billy Sherwood in collaboration with other musicians to honour Pink Floyd's album The Wall.
 A year later, Sherwood followed it with the release of Return to the Dark Side of the Moon, a tribute to Pink Floyd's The Dark Side of the Moon.

-Re-released in 2007 with additional bonus tracks as A Tribute To Pink Floyd: Re-Building The Wall.
+The album was re-released in 2007 with additional tracks as A Tribute To Pink Floyd: Re-Building The Wall.

+Reception

+Edna Gundersen, of USA Today, found the album to be a "precisely—if coldly—produced [...]
+Xerox of the original" making it a "somewhat pointless excise" for anybody except "hard-core" Pink Floyd fans.
+On the other hand, Conrad Stinnett. writing in The Journal Star, found the album a "fun listen" which was "a fitting tribute" to the original.